- This post contains affiliate links. Read more here.

 Best Overall Carpet Rake for Pet Hair: LandHope Rubber-Bristled Push Broom

 This long-handled sweeper features an army of flexible rubber bristles and a squeegee-style edge to help you turn up the pet hair your vacuum can’t reach—in impressive quantities.
 Our tester was relieved to find it cleans easily in water.
-It’s not the best tool for gathering the loose hair it dredges up into piles, though, so you’ll want to partner it with a vacuum or vacuum hose for a truly hair-free carpet.
+It’s not the best tool for gathering the loose hair it dredges up into piles, though, so you’ll want to partner it with a good vacuum or vacuum hose for a truly hair-free carpet.

 While the handle could be sturdier—it breaks down into sections for easier storage/shipment, which creates flex points—the tool is easy to store anywhere you already keep a broom or vacuum, or in smaller storage areas if you take it apart.